aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l2-mlag-configuration.md

     spanning_tree_settings:

       # Spanning tree operating mode.
-      # "spanning_tree_mode" can also be set under node type settings.
+      # 'spanning_tree_mode' can also be set under node type settings.
       # If both are set, the setting under node type settings takes precedence.
       mode: <str; "mstp" | "rstp" | "rapid-pvst" | "none">

       # Spanning-tree priority configured for the selected mode.
-      # For `rapid-pvst` the priority can also be set per VLAN under network services.
+      # For 'rapid-pvst' the priority can also be set per VLAN under network services.
-      # "spanning_tree_priority" can also be set under node type settings.
+      # 'spanning_tree_priority' can also be set under node type settings.
       # If both are set, the setting under node type settings takes precedence.
       priority: <int; default=32768>

       # Specify range of port-ids to reserve for port-channels.
-      # "spanning_tree_port_id_allocation_port_channel_range" can also be set under node type settings.
+      # 'spanning_tree_port_id_allocation_port_channel_range' can also be set under node type settings.
       # If both are set, the setting under node type settings takes precedence.
       port_id_allocation_port_channel_range: